davidtheclark/react-aria-menubutton/README.md

 ## Dependencies

 - React 0.13.x
-- classNames ^1.0.0

-If you have these dependencies exposed as globals, everything will be fine.
+If you have React exposed as a global, everything will be fine.
-If not (for instance, if you're using a module system), you will pass the dependencies in when you call `createAriaMenuButton()`, as [documented below](#api).
+If not (for instance, if you're using a module system), you will pass the dependency in when you call `createAriaMenuButton()`, as [documented below](#api).

 ## Installation